 Mapping and restoring fens and lean wet meadows

-The project is being implemented by Naturschutzbund Austria in partnership with the University of Vienna in the period of October 2022 until April 2024.
+The project was implemented by Naturschutzbund Austria in partnership with the University of Vienna from October 2022 to April 2024.

 At Reißbach, a protected area of the Naturschutzbund NÖ. © Margit Gross